 That’s it!
 Guatemalan chirmol is so quick and easy to make you can make it in advance.
 Just store it in the refrigerator for up to three days until ready to use.
 Or whip some up while you’re preparing the rest of your meal.

-Variations on the Basic Guatemalan Chirmol Recipe
+Variations on this Guatemalan Salsa Recipe

 - Add finely-diced fresh avocado to the ingredients in a bowl and mix well.

 - For a simple, cooked tomato sauce, add some vegetable oil to a frying pan and fry the chopped tomatoes, herbs and vegetables until cooked.

 - Use chirmol as a delicious base for fresh Guatemalan shrimp ceviche.

 How to Serve Chirmol